Netatalk/netatalk-webmin/README.md

 - Connected user management

 # Known limitations
-- Editing afpd.conf through the form will remove unsupported options
+- Editing afpd.conf through the form will remove options that are not supported by this module.
-- When multiple shared volumes use the same path, there is confusion
+- When multiple shared volumes use the same path, there is confusion.
+Don't do this.

 # Authors
 - Matthew Keller